 Rachel has experience in a variety of areas including:

 - Reporting obligations under the Securities Exchange Act of 1934.

-- Private securities offerings and other securities transactions.
+- Public and private securities offerings and other securities transactions.

 - Compliance with corporate governance best practices and regulations, such as NYSE and NASDAQ requirements with respect to board composition, committee charters and other listing standards and State law governing shareholder rights.

 - Preparation of various federal and state securities filings, including annual reports, quarterly reports, current reports and proxy statements.

 - Complex supplier and procurement contracts and arrangements.

 - Advised The Beneficient Company Group, L.P., a provider of liquidity, data analytics, and custody services to holders of alternative assets, in its merger with special-purpose acquisition company Avalon Acquisition Inc.